Layla Kaylif

 Layla Kaylif (ليلى خليفة) is a British-Emirati singer-songwriter, film director, screenwriter and actress.
 She won the IWC Filmmaker Award at the 2015 Dubai International Film Festival for her original screenplay "The Letter Writer".

 Early life

-Kaylif was born in Dubai, UAE to an English mother and Arab father.
+Kaylif was born in Dubai, UAE to an English mother and an Emirati-Arab father.
 After studying at the American Academy of Dramatic Arts (AADA), she completed a degree in Arabic at the University of Oxford in the UK.
 After that, she spent three 3 years on her Ph.D, but did not complete it.
 During her studies, she researched the short stories of the Emirati writer Mohammad Al-Murr.